Updated August 2022

 - The Nine Planets Blog – The Nine Planets website has been around for a long time and has SO MUCH great stuff.
 They have a “news” section which is often a great resource for teaching astronomy.

 - The Planetary Society Blogs – The Planetary Society, with original member Carl Sagan, has SO much stuff to offer.
 The blogs are great for up-to-date stuff to use in class.
 Emily Lakdawalla is my favorite!

 - Starts With A Bang! – Ethan Siegel’s fantastic astrophysics blog, Starts With A Bang! is great for finding in-depth stuff to share!

-- Where in the Solar System & Universe Today – I am an avid reader of the blog Universe Today.
+- Universe Today – I am an avid reader of the blog Universe Today.
 These are great for getting students to analyze images.
 I made my own “Where in the solar system” activity for the first day of school with a variety of locations based on content from Universe Today.

 - TV Shows (kind of out of date…)

 - The history channel show The Universe is an endless source of excellent imagery, metaphors, lecture notes, humor, and in my case guided video watching.
 Here’s one I created for Secrets of the Sun.

 - I have also used Into the Universe with Steven Hawking.

 - The Moon hoax episode of Mythbusters from 2008 from Discovery Channel.